jamesbvaughan/jamesbvaughan.com/content/posts/markdown-pandoc-notes.md

 extensive and elegant system of composable keybindings that enable users to perform complex editing tasks with minimal hand movement.)_

-I am familiar enough with Vim at this point to be able to perform many editing and formatting tasks from muscle memory while barely looking at my screen.
-This makes it easy to focus my eyes on the thing I'm taking notes on, whether it's a lecturer, a video, or an article, while taking nicely-formatted notes.
-Because of this, I knew that I wanted to compose and edit my notes in it.

 Vim is not a [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) editor, but I like using nice formatting features, like